 The LSU Journal of Energy Law and Resources invites the submission of legal articles and essays, commentaries on legislation or cases, and book reviews.
 All authors should take note of the following items on the Journal’s publication policy.

-4. Footnotes should conform to the Louisiana Law Review Streamlined Citation Manual and The Bluebook: A Uniform System of Citation (20th ed.
-2015).
+- Footnotes should conform to the Louisiana Law Review Citation and Style Manual and The Bluebook: A Uniform System of Citation (21st ed.).

 What JELR Looks For:

-1. Typically, article topics will vary by issue but are at least tangentially related to energy or resource consumption.
+- Typically, article topics will vary by issue but are at least tangentially related to energy, environmental, or natural resource law.

-2. JELR prioritizes papers that focus on Louisiana issues or the Southeast, as that is where most of our reader base is.
+- The JELR prioritizes papers focusing on Louisiana issues or the Southeast, as that is where most of our reader base is.

-4. Writing style is up to the author.
-JELR has no required structure or format.
+- The writing style is up to the author.
+The JELR has no required structure or format.

 The Editing Process:

-1. After submission, your article will be sent to JELR’s Production Editors for review and initial edit, focused on grammatical and flow issues.
+- After submission, your article will be sent to the JELR’s Production Editors for review and initial editing, focused on grammatical and flow issues.
 The Production Editors are not tasked with changing any substance or editing the author’s writing style.

-2. After initial review, the paper will go into a second and third round of edits where a majority of the JELR Board reviews it for any missed errors.
-The Junior Associates will begin cite checking, making sure the citations follow Bluebook Rules.
+- After initial review, the paper will undergo a second and third round of edits, during which a majority of the JELR Board will review it for any missed errors.
+The Junior Associates will then begin cite checking and making sure the citations follow Bluebook Rules.

-4. While JELR does not require you to submit your sources with your paper, it would be extremely helpful to bookmark or download the pages you use and place them in a folder.
-This extra step is helpful to JELR as we begin to cite check because if a sentence needs a cite, we may ask you to track down a source you used.
+- While the JELR does not require you to submit your sources with your paper, it would be extremely helpful to bookmark or download the pages you use and place them in a folder.
+This extra step is helpful to the JELR as we begin to cite check because if a sentence needs a cite, we may ask you to track down a source you used.

-5. If you are able to set aside any books or materials not available online, that would be helpful to JELR, as the campus libraries may not have the cited materials, which can slow down the process.
+- Setting aside any books or materials not available online would be helpful to the JELR, as the campus libraries may not have the cited materials, which can slow down the process.

 The LSU Journal of Energy Law and Resources encourages authors to make submissions electronically.
-Please, send submissions by email to jelr@lsu.edu in Microsoft Word format or through Scholastica using the link below.
+Please email submissions to jelr@lsu.edu in Microsoft Word format or through Scholastica using the link below.

 Please send hard-copy submissions to: